natalieh235/ex-netlify-cms/content/landingPages/projects.md

 ---
 frames:
   - buttons:
-        - button-text: Build with Bit->
+        - button-text: Build with Bit ›
           button-path: ''
     description: >-
       We agonize over the right abstractions so your teams don’t need to stitch